 7.6 Retransmitting Requests

-As per clause 4.6/[IETF STREAM PAUSE], PAUSE and RESUME requests sent from a H.248 gateway to an RTP stream sender may result in no response (either the receipt of a PAUSED or REFUSED, media action (pause/resume)) being detected from the sender.
+As per clause 4.6/[IETF STREAM PAUSE], PAUSE and RESUME requests sent from a H.248 gateway (as RTP receiver) to an RTP stream sender may result in no response (either the receipt of a PAUSED or REFUSED, or media action (pause/resume)) being detected from the sender.
 The gateway may assume that the PAUSE or RESUME was lost and thus may need to retransmit the message.
 Depending on the configuration the MGC or MG is responsible for the retransmission once the timeout period is met.
 If MG autonomous response is indicated, the MG shall be responsible for retransmitting the messages.
 If MGC controlled mode is indicated, the MGC shall be responsible for retransmitting the message (i.e. by sending a new signal to the MG indicating pause or resume).

 7.7 Sequence Numbering

 Clause 4.7/[IETF STREAM PAUSE] indicates that PAUSE request messages have a sequence number associated with them.
 This number is then referenced by the other pause CCM messages.
-As the pause identity is updated for each PAUSE request the gateway needs to manage the identities.
+As the pause identity is updated for each PAUSE request the gateway needs to manage the Pause identities (i.e., parameter PauseID in the Feedback Control Information field).
 If MG autonomous mode is indicated, then the MG shall be responsible for assigning the identities.
 If MGC controlled mode is indicated, then the MGC shall be responsible for assigning the identities.

 [End Proposed Correction]